 Moreover, studies suggest that better cardiovascular condition a child can get through regular exercise, the better asthma control they can get.

 False.
-Controlling asthma using the preventive medication is ideally a daily smart habit.
-This means that reliever inhaler is not needed at all or only rarely.
+Controlling asthma using the preventive medication is a daily smart habit.
+This means symptoms should be better controlled and there is less need for reliever medication

 False.
 Some parents worry about a child going to a birthday party, in case the excitement triggers an asthma attack.